some-ip-com/open-someip-spec/src/someip-tp.rst

     :status: valid
     :collapse: True

-The sender shall only use as many different Client-IDs for a Message that uses SOME/IP-TP as determined by the configuration.
+The sender shall only use as many different Client-IDs for a message that uses SOME/IP-TP as determined by the configuration.

+.. feat_req:: 🎯
+    :id: feat_req_someiptp_823
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+If no explicit number of Clients-IDs is specified for a message that uses SOME/IP-TP, it has to assumed that each client ECU is only allowed to implement one client with a single Client-ID.

 .. heading:: Receiver specific behavior
-    :id: feat_req_someip_776
+    :id: feat_req_someiptp_776
     :layout: focus
     :style: clean